 Patients ask: Does treatment with Ovidrel® increase my chance of multiples?

-Tell them: Reports of multiple births have been associated with Ovidrel® treatment.
+Possible Response: Reports of multiple births have been associated with Ovidrel® treatment.
 During ART, the risk of multiples correlates to the number of embryos transferred.

 In ART clinical studies of Ovidrel® 250 μg treatment, multiple births occurred in 30.9% of live deliveries.
 In an OI clinical trial, 13.3% of women experienced multiples.